photoprism/photoprism-docs/docs/user-guide/faq.md

     Unlike traditional offline apps such as Microsoft Office or single-player games, software exposed to the Internet must be updated regularly to stay secure and compatible with the latest standards.

-    Updates are also important because basically all file format parsers have flaws that just haven't been discovered yet.
+    Updates are also important because virtually all file format parsers have flaws that just haven't been discovered yet.
 This is a known risk that may affect you even if your computer isn't directly exposed to the Internet.